uw-dims/dims-adminguide/docs/source/installingbaremetal.rst

 For the **target machine**, the following must be true:

     #.
-Base operating system installed.
+The base operating system is installed.

     #.
 An ``ansible`` account must be present, configured for ``sudo``
        access for performing administrator tasks, with the matching public key allowing SSH access via the private key on the control machine.

     #.
-OpenVPN must be configured with a certificate allowing remote
-       access to the internal DIMS network.

-    #.
-Firewall rules must allow access from the control machine, or
+Firewall rules must allow SSH access from the control machine.
-       access must be available from the DIMS VPN.

 .. _setupdevlaptop: